Faculty Success

 Apply for the LEAP Cohort

 Learning and Expanding Abilities for Professoriate Cohort Fellows Program (LEAP) is a two-year cohort program designed to support assistant professors (TT and NTT) as they begin their academic careers as faculty members.
-Read what members of the first LEAP cohort had to say about the program.

 3. Checkmark